What Do Natural Sciences Manager Do?

 - Advise or assist in obtaining patents or meeting other legal requirements.

-These are the skills Natural Sciences Managers say are the most useful in their careers:
+Below is a list of the skills most Natural Sciences Managers say are important on the job.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.